-To be successful getting a role as a receptionist, your cover letter needs to show your excellent people skills, organisational capabilities and proficiency in multi-tasking.
+To be successful in getting a role as a Receptionist, your cover letter needs to show your excellent people skills, organisational capabilities, and proficiency in multi-tasking.
 Be sure to include any formal educational or professional training you have in the administration or customer service industry.

-As you’ll be dealing with people face to face in a receptionist role, it’s a good idea to use your cover letter to give the recruiter a feel for your friendly, approachable personality and great work ethic.
+As you’ll be dealing with people face-to-face, it’s a good idea to use your cover letter to give the recruiter a feel for your friendly, approachable personality and great work ethic.

 Our free cover letter examples offer you a unique opportunity to learn about building a successful letter.
 Your future employer will be hard to impress.
 Viewing these examples gives you an advantage over other candidates, and increases your chance of securing the all-important interview.

 A great cover letter is a powerful, unique, and persuasive statement that shows why you're an ideal candidate.
 Our great cover letter example can help you to get started writing your own letter by showing you the kind of layout, content, and language that recruiters love, and will gain you an interview.

 A good covering letter will grab an employer's attention within the first few sentences.
 Our example shows exactly the kind of cover letter template and layout to select, content to include, and language to use.
 It makes it easy to stand out from the crowd and get the interview.